saadbinmunir/Heart-Failure-Prediction-using-Tensorflow/README.md

 # Heart-Failure-Prediction-using-Tensorflow
-Prediction of heart failure using TensorFlow 2.0
+This project predicts heart failure using  TensorFlow 2.0.
+The heart faliure dataset is obtained from Kaggle website (https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction).